Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Review of Voltage Level-Shifters (VLS)

-To explore the performance and limitations of the conventional VLSs, the main topologies described above have been simulated using a 22-nm FD-SOI technology.
-The first performance parameter is the operating frequency of each type of VLS as a function of input voltage ($V_{DDL}$).
-Fig.~\ref {fig_comp_fin} illustrates the maximum operation frequency of the aforementioned three architectures versus the input voltage ($V_{DDL}$).
-The frequency of operation for the WCMLS is significantly lower than the DCVS and CM-based VLS and is limited to a few MHz.
-However, the CM-based and DCVS-based perform in a similar frequency range for most of the input voltage range.
+To further evaluate the performance limitations of the conventional \ac{VLS} architectures, the three baseline topologies described above were simulated using a 22-nm FD-SOI technology.
+Table \ref{table_size} gives the transistor size used for the performance comparison of the conventional \ac{VLS} in Fig. \ref{fig_ls_litrev}.

+The first performance metric considered is the maximum operating frequency as a function of the input voltage ($V_{DDL}$).
+Fig.~\ref{fig_comp_fin} shows the maximum achievable operating frequency of the \ac{DCVS}, \ac{CMLS}, and \ac{WCMLS} architectures versus $V_{DDL}$ based on transient analysis.
+The \ac{WCMLS} topology operates at a significantly lower frequency than the \ac{DCVS} and \ac{CMLS} designs, limited to a few MHz.
+In contrast, the \ac{CMLS} and \ac{DCVS}-based level shifters operate within a comparable frequency range across most of the input voltage domain.

-The propagation delay and power consumption of the conventional VLSs are illustrated in Fig.~\ref{fig_comp_pd} regarding the input voltage level.
-The power consumption of the CM-based VLS is higher than that of others for most input voltage levels due to the static current during transitions.
-In contrast, the WCMLS consumes significantly less current due to the current limiter feedback transistor.
-Within the input voltage range, the power consumption of the DCVS-based level shifter surpasses that of the CM-based counterpart.
-This higher power dissipation arises from contention currents that occur when both pull-up and pull-down transistors operate simultaneously in the saturation region.
+The propagation delay and power consumption over the input voltage ($V_{DDL}$) of the three architectures are shown in Fig.~\ref{fig_comp_pd}.
+The \ac{CMLS} exhibits higher power consumption across most input voltage levels due to the static current flowing through the current mirror branch.
+In comparison, the \ac{WCMLS} architecture consumes significantly less current because the feedback transistor effectively suppresses the static current path.
+The \ac{DCVS}-based architecture experiences increased power consumption when both pull-up and pull-down devices operate simultaneously in the saturation region, resulting in significant contention currents.